Eric Villency: Design

 Villency has worked in boutique fitness having designed the Peloton indoor bike, the SoulCycle indoor fitness bike, along with fitness equipment for Rumble.

 Writing

 Villency is a contributing writer for the Huffington Post.
 He has written for The New York Times, Details, Best Life, Women's Health, and Departures.

 Personal life

 Villency is the son of Rowann, a mixed media artist, and Robert Villency, the chairman of Maurice Villency.
-Villency is a graduate of the University of Wisconsin.
+Villency graduated from the University of Wisconsin.

-On May 27, 2006, he married former assistant District Attorney of San Francisco and co-host of The Five on Fox News Kimberly Guilfoyle on the island of Barbados.
+On May 27, 2006, he married former San Francisco assistant district attorney and co-host of The Five on Fox News Kimberly Guilfoyle on the island of Barbados.
 On October 4, 2006, Guilfoyle gave birth to their son, Ronan Anthony.
-On June 23, 2009, it was announced that Guilfoyle and Villency had separated; they divorced in November of that year.
+They divorced in November 2009.

 In December 2013, he married Swedish designer Caroline Fare in West Palm Beach.
 Villency and Fare divorced in 2017.